artificialsolutions/tie-api-example-discord/README.md

 # tie-api-example-discord
 This node.js example connector allows you to make your Teneo solution available as a bot on Discord.
 The connector acts as middleware between Discord and Teneo.
+The bot on Discord will respond to direct messages.
+In addition to that, you can also configure it to respond to all messages in a specific channel.

-This guide will take you through the steps of creating a new Dicord bot and deploying the connector to respond to messages from Discord users.
+This guide will take you through the steps needed to make your Teneo bot available on Discord.

 ## Prerequisites
-### Discord account server
+### Discord account
-You need to have a discord account to create a Discord Bot application.
+You need to have a discord account to create a Discord bot application.
 You also need admin access to a Discord server where you can add the bot.

 ### Teneo Engine
 Your teneo bot/solution needs to be published and you need to know the engine url.